spicata/spicata-and-11ty/notes/Aboriginal Spirituality.md

 ---
 These deities were believed to be part human (mind), part animal (body), and part supernatural (powers).
 ## Totemic
-: (noun) relating to or resembling a totem or totems.
+: (adjective) relating to or resembling a totem or totems.

 A totem is an inherited thing that represents a spirit, that defines person's role in life.
 A totem might make you a steward of a part of the environment; thus people are responsible for them.
 Interestingly, these totem can be decided before births.